HOW TO CREATE A MINIMALIST FAMILY HOME FOR FAMILY NOT CLUTTER

 Home is where the heart is.
 You want your home to reflect your family’s personality and be a space where you can relax, have fun and spend time in.
-But, if you’re looking to make your home simpler, calmer and much easier to look after as well, then read this post on how to make your home more minimalist.
+But, if you’re looking to make your home simpler, calmer and much easier to look after as well, then read this simple guide on how to create a minimalist family home.

 10 STEPS TO CREATING A MINIMALIST FAMILY HOME

-Spend some time going through each room and storage space in your home and remove the things that you no longer need or want.
-Keep only the items that you love and serve a purpose.
-Keep the surfaces and floors clean and clear of stuff as this will instantly make your home look tidier!
+Spend some time going through each room and remove the things that you no longer love, appreciate, need or want.
+Keep the surfaces and floors clear as this will instantly make your home look tidier!
+Watch for clutter-hotspots like tables, the entrance way and kitchen counter and come up with some strategies to keep the clutter away from these areas.

 One of the main reasons that stuff builds up, even if you’ve spent time sorting and decluttering, is that you haven’t made sure that everything has a home or a proper place to be kept or stored when you’re not using it.